 6. Zadar, Croatia

 - Must do: Grab a picnic dinner or gelato and watch the sunset from the steps of the famous ‘sea organ’ by the waterside.
 This incredibly moving and clever art installation by Nikola Bašić is built from a series of marble steps that lead into the water, with each step having pipes of different lengths installed beneath it.
-When the waves lap the stairs at different times and speeds it creates a beautifully soothing and eerie orchestra from the windpipes below the marble stairs.
+When the waves lap the stairs at different times and speeds, it creates a beautifully soothing and eerie orchestra from the windpipes below the marble stairs.
 Best enjoyed at sunset, be sure to arrive early in the summer months as it’s incredibly popular!

-- Why you should go: Most cruise ships skip Zadar, so it’s slightly less touristy than the Game of Thrones-famous Dubrovnik, plus you can see artefacts and architecture scattered across the city – from Roman archways to Venetian city gates and a variety of churches, Zadar is full of surprises!
+- Why you should go: Most cruise ships skip Zadar, so it’s slightly less touristy than the Game of Thrones-famous Dubrovnik, plus you can see artifacts and architecture scattered across the city – from Roman archways to Venetian city gates and a variety of churches, Zadar is full of surprises!

 7. Orvieto, Italy